 What’s more, research shows that most garlic supplements don’t actually contain ANY bioavailable allicin.
 If traditional garlic supplements don’t deliver allicin to the body, or if allicin can’t do what’s promised, what makes Aged Garlic Extract so effective?

 What is S-allyl cysteine (SAC)

-Wakunaga’s proprietary aging process teases out compounds in garlic other than allicin that have demonstrated an array of health benefits.
-The most active and abundant compound in Aged Garlic Extract is S-allyl cysteine (SAC), a safe, water-soluble organosulfur compound.
+Wakunaga’s proprietary aging process catalyzes compounds in garlic other than allicin that have demonstrated an array of health benefits.
+One of the most active and abundant compounds in Aged Garlic Extract is S-allyl cysteine (SAC), a safe, water-soluble organosulfur compound.
 Unlike allicin, SAC is stable and extremely bioavailable.
 In fact, after taking Aged Garlic Extract, SAC is quickly absorbed in the gastrointestinal tract and has nearly 100% bioavailability.
 Once absorbed, SAC is metabolized into the antioxidant N-acetyl-SAC.
 A 2012 study that appeared in the journal Oxidative Medicine and Cellular Longevity reported that SAC was detected in several types of tissue throughout the body up to eight hours after a single dose.